 How to Book a Baptism

-To enquire about a Baptism please contact our Parish Administrator (Telephone 0151 734 4803).
-She will give you an application form and a leaflet explaining the Baptism Service.
-After your application form has been received, then one of our clergy will contact you to arrange a short meeting to go through the service with you, and answer any questions you may have.
+You will be given an application form and a leaflet explaining the Baptism Service.
+After your application form has been received, then one of our clergy will contact you to go through the service with you, and answer any questions you may have.

 Baptisms normally take place on the 2nd Sunday of the Month; usually at 12noon but occasionally during the 10am Communion Service.